 Information control is one of the most powerful weapons used against the public.
 Ideally you would have a curated subset of sources of information that you trust but also a wide net of opinions and disciplines to avoid blind-spots.
 This year, ensure that you have explored the new media that is being birthed in this time and find ways to avoid being too influenced by a single person or organization.

 Social media is the main tool for information control.
 By dominating the terms of interaction between human beings social media can work to undermine culture itself.
 To foster a liberty-minded culture I recommend you look into federated social media such as Mastodon and Pleroma.
-We have a presence on a Canadian instance.
+We on our own instance

 E-mail was once a very reliable way of ensuring people got your message but even now they are updating spam filters to censor information.
 Big tech e-mail providers will proactively scan your e-mail contents.
 If you or your loved ones are still stuck with Google/Outlook for e-mail I would highly recommend they switch providers.